Deciding Which Candidate to Recruit: A Simple Guide to Making the Final Choice

 Step 1: Review the Great Performance Profile

-• Remind yourself of the Minimum Acceptable Standards for each competency defined in the Great Performance Profile.
+• Remind everyone of the Minimum Acceptable Standards for each Key Competency defined in the Great Performance Profile.

 • Remember that you’re looking to hire someone who you think will be a Great Performer.
 You don’t want to hire a Poor Performer out of desperation.

-• Score for each competency.
-It’s good to do this using a Fibonacci scale – 1, 2, 3, 5, 8, and 13 – because people tend to find it easier to distinguish between options scored in this way than in an ordinary 1 to 6 scale in which adjacent scores feel too similar.
+• Every member of the Interview Team must score the candidate for each Key Competency (the team must not discuss yet; do this individually).
+It’s good to do this using a Fibonacci Sequence – 1, 2, 3, 5, 8, and 13 – because people tend to find it easier to distinguish between scores.

-• The candidate’s most recent performance is most important.
+• Look for patterns, and remember that the candidate’s most recent performance is most important.

 • Are any weaknesses tolerable, particularly ones which make them fall below the Minimum Acceptable Standard for a competency?
 How likely is it that they will change?